looker-open-source/extension-template-kitchensink/README.md

 This version and versions going forward demonstrate the use of code splitting.
 You must be on Looker version 7.21 or above for code splitting to work correctly.

-To remove code splitting you will need to modify the `KitchenSink.tsx`.
-Instructions are provided in this file to show how to do remove code splitting.
+To remove code splitting you will need to modify `KitchenSink.tsx`.
+Instructions are provided in this file to show how to fall back to building a single monolithic JavaScript bundle.

 # Looker Extension Kitchensink Template (React & TypeScript)